Eruptive hypomelanosisL42

 EtiopathogenesisThis section has been translated automatically.

-Paraviral exanthema is defined as the immune system's response to viral milk.
-They are triggered by a viremia.
-Viruses can therefore also be detected in skin lesions.
-Paraviral exanthema on the other hand are macromorphologically diverse.
-The detection of viruses in the skin is not possible.
-The skin lesions are self-limiting and thus can be classified as prognostically benign.
-They are not the expression of a specific pathogen but are induced by quite different viruses.
-The pathomechanism of this "réaction cutanée" is still unexplained.
+Paraviral exanthema is seen as a response of the immune system to a viral infection.
+They are macromorphologically diverse.
+Virus detection in the skin is not possible.
+The skin symptoms are self-limiting and can therefore be classified as prognostically benign.
+They are not the expression of a specific pathogen, but are caused by very different viruses.
+The pathomechanism of this "réaction cutanée" is still unclear.

 ManifestationThis section has been translated automatically.